-The assessment in a therapy note is the why behind the treatment you provided during that visit.
-A great assessment will highlight the necessity for skilled therapy and identify areas that need to be addressed in future treatments.
+The physical therapy assessment portion of a therapy note is the why behind the treatment you provided during that visit.
+A great therapy assessment will highlight the necessity for skilled therapy and identify areas that need to be addressed in future treatments.

-Part of your assessment should include a summary of the patient’s ability or difficulties in performing a specific task.
+Part of your therapy assessment documentation should include a summary of the patient’s ability (or difficulties) in performing a specific task.
 Relating the treatment back to a functional goal will make for an excellent assessment statement.

 Making a statement on a patient’s improvement in strength, balance, or mobility is a good use of space in the assessment.
 It’s also good to acknowledge areas that need continued work.
 Here’s an example:

 “The patient is now able to ascend a 4” step but requires the use of both hands for support.”

 We’ve all seen the phrase “patient tolerated treatment well.”
 You should cringe if this is all you see in the assessment section.

 The response should include areas such as ability to change movement patterns or posture, physical changes or adaptations during treatment, stability, etc. Here’s an example:

 “The patient demonstrated poor upward rotation of the scapula with right shoulder flexion.
 Tactile cues and manual support of the scapula decreased popping in the shoulder.”